 "In every case where an Article III court defers to the Executive's interpretation of a statute under Chevron, our constitutional separation of powers is surely disordered."
 Valent v.
 Comm'r of Soc.
 Sec., 918 F.3d 516, 524 (6th Cir.
 2019) (Kethledge, J., dissenting). "[W]henever a federal court declares a statute ambiguous and then hands over to an executive agency the power to say what the statute means, the Executive exercises a power that the Constitution has assigned to a different branch."
 Id. at 525 (Kethledge, J., dissenting).
 At the least, Article III courts should not transfer core judicial powers to federal bureaucrats lightly, "[f]or just as the separation of powers safeguards individual liberty, so too the consolidation of power in the Executive plainly threatens it."
 Id.
 (Kethledge, J., dissenting).
 But that is what Chevron does.
 "Chevron compels judges to abdicate the judicial power without constitutional sanction."
-Baldwin, 140 S. Ct. at 691 (Thomas, J., dissenting from denial of certiorari).
+Baldwin, 140 S. Ct. at 691 (Thomas, J., dissenting from denial of certiorari). extraconstitutional power transfer is far from constitutionally harmless, as this case illustrates.
+See also Pet.
+App.
+56a (Greenberg, J., dissenting) ("I respectfully dissent.
+'I would stop this business of making up excuses for judges to abdicate their job of interpreting the law[.]" (quoting Kisor, 139 S. Ct. at 2426 (Gorsuch, J. concurring in the judgment)).

-Chevron and its progeny depart from the original public meaning of the Constitution by ceding core judicial and legislative power to the executive.
-These judge-made doctrines of recent vintage alter the structure of our government enshrined in the Constitution in a way that should require a supermajority of the People's affirmative consent.3 See U.S. Const.
+Chevron and its progeny depart from the original public meaning of the Constitution by ceding core judge-made doctrines of recent vintage alter the structure of our government enshrined in the Constitution in a way that should require a supermajority of the People's affirmative consent.
+See U.S. Const.
 Art.
 V. Experience has shown these power-transfer doctrines are far from constitutionally harmless and indeed ripe for abuse.
 Cf. Ala.
 Ass'n of Realtors v.
-HHS, 594 U. S. (2021) (per curiam).
-Court should jettison these judge-made executive-deference regimes to give back to the People their right to make such fundamental values-based choices about how they are governed and by whom.
+HHS, 141 S. Ct.
+2485 (2021) (per curiam).
+This Court should jettison these judge-made executive-deference regimes to give back to the People their right to make such fundamental values-based choices about how they are governed and by whom.
 The rule of law and the People deserve no less.